amylzting/whattodo/docs/UserGuide.md

 ### WhatToDo’s User Guide

-This user guide introduces to-do list web application, WhatToDo?, and provides support for the usage of its functionalities.
+This user guide introduces to-do list web application, WhatToDo, and provides support for the usage of its functionalities.

 ### About WhatToDo

-WhatToDo is a **to-do list application** to help you keep track of tasks to do.
+**WhatToDo** is a **to-do list application** to help you keep track of tasks to do.
 It **optimizes planning and organization of tasks** including **editing tasks, adding images and marking task completion** with a simple and clean graphical user interface (GUI).

 --------------------------------------------------------------------------------------------------------------------
 ## Quick start
-To get started using WhatToDo?, simply head to the [WhatToDo? site](https://amylzting.github.io/whattodo/).
+To get started using WhatToDo, simply head to the [website](https://amylzting.github.io/whattodo/).

 This is what you will see when you first enter the site:
 ![GUI_component](images/whattodo_home.png)